I’ve played around with mind maps for decades, but only recently did I think of mixing them with art.

 - Sharing.
 To attract other like-hearted people so we (as a group) can grow.

-Putting all this together, I realised that I’m an artist at heart—although this art doesn’t involve painting or sculpting.
-Rather, it’s about finding connections between ideas and concepts I come across and using them to create something.
-Austin Kleon introduces this concept in his book Steal Like An Artist.
-Testing all this is important
+I’ve realised that I’m an artist at heart, although this art doesn’t involve painting or sculpting in the traditional sense.
+Rather, I love finding connections between ideas and concepts I come across and using them to create something new.
+(Austin Kleon introduces this concept in his book Steal Like An Artist.)
+But there are so many ways to present my findings.
+And this mind map installation is an example of me slowly letting the artist in me emerge.
+It’s me turning discoveries of my life’s purpose into art.